Wake Wood: Plot

 Soon afterwards a farmer, Mick O'Shea, is accidentally killed by his own bull.
-Horrified, Louise and Patrick, who witness the accident, plan to leave, but Arthur, who needs their skills (and presumably doesn't want Louise telling what she saw), convinces them to stay by explaining that he has a ritual that brings back the dead, but only for three days, only within the boundaries of the townland, and only if the person has been dead for less than a year.
+Horrified, Louise and Patrick witness the accident, and decide to leave town, but Arthur, who needs their skills (and presumably doesn't want Louise telling what she saw), convinces them to stay by explaining that he has a ritual that brings back the dead, but only for three days, only within the boundaries of the townland, and only if the person has been dead for less than a year.
 This is the ritual that Louise witnessed.
 The couple agree to remain, excited to see their only child again.

 The ritual requires a piece of the person to be resurrected, and the couple go grave-robbing, cutting off one of Alice's fingers and retrieving her necklace (from the opening scene).
-The ritual also needs a fresh corpse.
-At Mick's wake, Arthur asks his widow, Peggy, to use his body, but she refuses, claiming there is something not right about the couple.
+The ritual also requires a fresh corpse.
+At Mick's wake, Arthur asks his widow, Peggy, for permission to use his body, but she refuses, claiming there is something not right about the couple.
 However, Arthur persuades her by tacitly threatening her that if she refuses he will not resurrect Mick either.

 The gruesome ritual goes ahead and Alice is reborn.
 However, Peggy is still not happy and frightens the little girl, who flees across the townland boundary.
-As soon as she does so, she collapses with the wounds that killed her appearing on her body.
+As soon as she does so, she collapses, with the wounds that killed her appearing on her body.
 Her parents immediately take her back across the boundary and the wounds disappear.
 That night Arthur and other villagers come to see them, claiming that something is wrong and Alice must be sent back to her grave immediately.
 Patrick and Louise persuade them to allow her to stay for the final day.

-However, Patrick soon realises that there is something seriously wrong with Alice.
-She begins killing and mutilating animals.
+However, Patrick soon realises that there is something seriously wrong with Alice, who begins killing and mutilating animals.
 She also tells Louise that she is pregnant, which Louise confirms with a pregnancy test.
 Alice then murders Peggy and several other villagers before Patrick manages to sedate her.
 Her parents and the villagers carry her to the woods, where they bury her.
 Patrick and Louise admit that she has actually been dead for over a year, which has caused her to react in the way she has.
 As Louise turns to leave, Alice drags her mother down into the grave with her, the penalty for misuse of the ritual.

 Sometime later, Arthur resurrects a heavily pregnant Louise.
 At home, Patrick and Louise talk about the unborn child.
 Later, in the final scene, Patrick lays out surgical tools.